 The shower-room in the cabin.

-A big shower cubicle and drench head shower.
+With a big shower cubicle and drench head shower.

-Steps lead down to the romantic safari tent overlooking the lake.
+From the cabin, steps lead down to the romantic safari tent overlooking the lake.

 The safari tent is tucked under a magnificent oak tree and has a wooden deck to the front.